 It is home to only about a hundred people mainly living in traditional kampong houses and it is an important ecological zone with has a surprisingly rich amount of flora and fauna, most notably bird life, having been chosen by the Birdlife International Group as part of the Ubin–Khatib ‘Important Bird Area’ (IBA) for its range of species, some of which are endangered.

-The green hills of the western Singapore too; the Southern Ridges and Mount Faber close to the centre at Tanjong Pagar have some good places for a leisurely rural walk with a few small sites along the way and you can also try getting away from it all at some of the quieter southern islands like St. John’s and Kusu.
+The green hills of the western Singapore too; the Southern Ridges and Mount Faber close to the centre at Tanjong Pagar have some good places for a leisurely rural walk with a few small sites along the way and you can also try getting away from it all at some of the quieter southern islands like St. John’s and Kusu/Turtle Island.
 Though not as quiet and rural as Pulau Ubin they are still peaceful enough to offer something of a detox from the city.
+The resort island of Sentosa is the biggest attraction in southern Singapore and though a naturally beautiful place it can be difficult to find respite from the hoards of tourists that happily flock here, especially at weekends.